These hurricane flood maps reveal the climate future for Miami, NYC and D.C.

 Unlike flood waters from rainfall or overflowing canals or rivers, storm surge also carries the power of wind, he said.
 When a hurricane makes landfall, winds powerful enough to rip a roof off a house push a wall of water onto shore.

 "Each time a wave hits, it's just a big spike," Haus said.
-"That kind of repetitive shock loading is the kind of thing that causes a lot of structural failure."
+"That kind of repetitive shock loading is the kind of thing that causes a lot of structural failures."

 The National Hurricane Center began testing surge forecasts in 2014 and issued the first official forecasts in 2017, the year Hurricane Irma slammed Florida and triggered the largest evacuation in the state's history.